Clicky

 Out of all the debt solutions available, Bankruptcy has long held a certain stigma and this stigma has often prevented people from opting for bankruptcy.
 However, in some circumstances, it is the most appropriate solution and should be considered.

-Traditionally, an application for bankruptcy would be submitted through the courts.
-However, applications are now submitted online and do not involve the courts.
-This is something that you can do easily yourself, but there are charities and free-to-client debt solution providers who can assist you if needed.
-Alternatively, we can help you petition for your bankruptcy.
+Applications are now submitted online and do not involve the courts.
+This is something that you can do easily yourself online, but there are charities and free-to-client debt solution providers who can assist you if needed.
+Free advice in relation to bankruptcy is available from Money Helper.

-If your unsecured debts are less than £30,000, you don’t own a home, have savings and have assets worth less than £2,000 and you have £75 or less left over each month after you have settled household expenses, a Debt Relief Order (DRO) might be a more suitable option for you.
-The cost of a DRO is much less than bankruptcy at only £90.
+If your unsecured debts are less than £50,000, you don’t own a home, have savings and have assets worth less than £2,000, a vehicle worth less than £4,000, and you have £75 or less left over each month after you have settled household expenses, a Debt Relief Order (DRO) might be a more suitable option for you.

 For full debt advice and whether bankruptcy or a DRO would be your best option, you can also speak to one of our advisors.